Joy-less/Patch/README.md

 <img src="Assets/Patch%20logo.png" width="175"/>

-An upcoming programming language mixing the best of C# and Ruby.
+A new programming language mixing the best of C# and Ruby.

 An example program in Patch: